cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

    - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please take a look at the [Troubleshooting](troubleshooting) page
 1. When completed, reboot your system

-If you see Unlaunch's management screen at this point, you have successfully modded your Nintendo DSi.
+If you see Unlaunch's Filemenu screen at this point, you have successfully modded your Nintendo DSi.
 - If you see a black screen, please take a look at our [Troubleshooting](troubleshooting) page

 ## Section II - Post-Unlaunch Configuration